2.5.6 Estimates of income - before 1 July 2010

 Failure to mitigate the effects of the incorrect estimate income does not necessarily mean that the parent intended to misuse the estimate provisions.
 However, if a parent acts to mitigate the effects this could indicate that they did not intend to avoid or defer the liability.

-Example: M becomes aware of the difference between their estimated income and their actual adjusted taxable income.
-M contacts DHS for advice and arranges to pay the arrears that will result from a reconciliation of the estimate.
-M has attempted to mitigate the effect of the underestimation.
+Example: Logan becomes aware of the difference between their estimated income and their actual adjusted taxable income.
+Logan contacts Services Australia for advice and arranges to pay the arrears that will result from a reconciliation of the estimate.
+Logan has attempted to mitigate the effect of the underestimation.
 The Registrar will consider this when deciding whether to remit the estimate penalty imposed.

 The Registrar will remove any penalty that has been imposed incorrectly (e.g. through error or miscalculation, or by a subsequent variation which decreases the liability).

 Is there any discretion as to how the adjusted taxable income is determined during an estimate review?

 No. The adjusted taxable income must reflect the parent's adjusted taxable income that will be earned from the event date (or notification date) until the end of the estimate period.

 How should an estimate be reviewed when more than one event has occurred since the estimate was accepted?

 The Registrar needs to work out the income earned from the date of the earliest event resulting in an increase in income and take into account all further income fluctuations.
 This can include income earned in a period that is now covered by a subsequent estimate.